-- Section 550A Education Act 1996 - The Use of Force to Control or Restrain Pupils.
-Non-statutory guidance for schools in England DfEE Circular 10/98 Section 550A - DfCSF, The Use of force to control or restrain pupils Guidance for schools in England - Guidance on the Use of Restrictive Physical Interventions for Pupils with Severe Behavioural Difficulties - DfE Use of Reasonable Force, Advice for Headteachers, staff and Governing Bodies July 2013 - Policy guidance from CPI nonviolent crisis intervention training programme. - Policy guidance from Victoria Drive Pupil Referral Unit. - Exclusions from maintained schools, academies and pupil referral units, DfE January 2015.
+- Section 93 of the Education and Inspection Act 2006 - The Use of Force to Control or Restrain Pupils.
+Non-statutory guidance for schools in England DfEE Circular 10/98 Section 550A - DfCS Guidance "Use of Force to Control or Restrain Pupils" November 2007 - DfE Use of Reasonable Force, Advice for Headteachers, staff and Governing Bodies July 2013 - Policy guidance from CPI nonviolent crisis intervention training programme. - Policy guidance from Victoria Drive Pupil Referral Unit. - Exclusions from maintained schools, academies and pupil referral units, DfE January 2015.